-- you pay only that amount for any covered services from a network provider. - you see: - determined in the contract between the provider and the plan).

-- services.) - If you believe a provider has "balance billed" you, call Customer Service.
+- you pay only that amount for any covered services from a network provider. - If your cost sharing is a coinsurance (a percentage of the total charges), then you never you see: - determined in the contract between the provider and the plan). - If you receive the covered services from an out-of-network provider who - services.) - If you believe a provider has "balance billed" you, call Customer Service.